 We understand that it is difficult at the moment to get all of the documentation you need.
 If you are experiencing this difficulty, please contact the SWCC at email@example.com.

-How much does the insurance cost and what if I have other private health insurance but still want to get the insurance purchased by GU-Q?
+What if I have other private health insurance but still want to get the insurance purchased by GU-Q?

 I am an international student.
-Why am I being enrolled in the GU-Q insurance plan if I am not going to be in Qatar for part or all of Spring semester due to the pandemic?
+Why am I being enrolled in the GU-Q insurance plan if I am not going to be in Qatar for part or all of a semester due to the pandemic?

 Does GU-Q health insurance cover my medical expenses in my home country?

-Yes, beginning August 1, 2020, students enrolled in the GU-Q health insurance policy are able to use their insurance worldwide on a reimbursement basis for conditions that are covered in the policy.
-For more information contact SWCC at email@example.com.
+Yes, students enrolled in the GU-Q health insurance policy are able to use their insurance worldwide on a reimbursement basis for conditions that are covered in the policy.
+For more information contact SWCC at firstname.lastname@example.org.
 Please note that Qatari citizens are not eligible for enrollment in the GU-Q insurance policy.
 They may purchase their own policy from available insurance companies in Qatar if they wish to do so.
 See our Student Health Insurance website for more information.

 If we are virtual, am I still able to access counseling sessions and the other programming offered by SWCC?